Chia-Network/chia-blockchain/CONTRIBUTING.md

 Members of the Chia organization may create feature branches from the `main` branch.

-In the event an emergency fix is required for the release version of Chia, members of the Chia organization will create a feature branch from the current release branch `1.0.0`.
+In the event an emergency fix is required for the release version of Chia, members of the Chia organization will create a feature branch from the current release branch `latest`.

 ## Branching Strategy